 - Shifting from reactive to proactive: Data centers are predominantly reactive: Application movement occurs after a failure; thermal systems operate based on changes in temperature; vulnerabilities are addressed after a security breach.
 A well-implemented AI system, with rich data inputs, cognitive analytics, and appropriate command and control systems, fundamentally shifts a data center from reactive to proactive mode.
 What if workloads were optimally placed based on future demand and infrastructure state?
 What if equipment was preemptively repaired based on exceptionally accurate future predictions of failure?
 What if entry points were preemptively closed based on anticipated security anomalies?
 This shift from reactive to proactive operations represents the state-of-the-art in the data center market.

 - Analysis of alternatives: What-if scenarios are a mainstay of management systems, but they tend to be manual and “off-line.”
 In contrast, true AI systems use real-time analysis of all discernible options, utilizing rich inputs to determine outcomes.
 In an environment with as many variables as a data center, what-if scenarios simply can’t provide required real-time information and deep insight into operational alternatives.

 The Ideal Use Case for Industrial AI

 Data centers present an ideal use case for Industrial AI: complex, energy-intensive and critical, with a very large set of inputs and control points that can only be properly managed through an automated system.
 With ever-evolving innovations in the data center, from Application Performance Management linked with physical infrastructure to closely linked virtualization and multi-data center topologies, the need for and benefit of AI will only increase.

-Enzo Greco is Chief Strategy Officer for Nlyte Software the leading data center infrastructure management (DCIM) solution provider helping organizations automate and optimize the management of their computing infrastructure.
+Enzo Greco is President of Nlyte Software the leading data center infrastructure management (DCIM) solution provider helping organizations automate and optimize the management of their computing infrastructure.